Skip to main content

 )

+You can combine any number of tools to create powerful, specialized agents.
 Mix and match baked-in and custom tools to fit your specific use case.
+You can even use agents and workflows as tools!

 Congratulations!
 You’ve built a fully functional AI agent with tools in just a few lines of code.Ready to explore more?
 Check out our examples, or browse the latest code samples on GitHub.